-The second best time to transplant a hosta is in the spring, after the new shoots have broken through the surface of the soil.
+The second best time to transplant a hosta is in the spring as the new shoots are just beginning to merge.
 Plant metabolism is slow during this time of cool soil and cool air temperatures, allowing plants to recover faster from the insult of digging and moving.
-There are two downsides to transplanting during the spring: First, the digging you must do may damage one of the unfurled leaves, causing a tattered appearance for the remainder of that growing season.
-Second, you are racing the clock to get plants over their moving stress before the heat of summer bears down on plants, which may have already lost some rootstock to the digging process.
-However, spring transplanting is a better choice than summer transplanting, when hostas are forced to use their roots to find a purchase in a new home while also struggling to support all of that leafy top growth.
+However, there are two downsides to transplanting during the spring.
+First, the digging might damage one of the unfurled leaves, causing a tattered appearance for the remainder of that growing season.
+Second, you are racing the clock to get plants recovered from transplant stress before the heat of summer bears down, plants which might have already lost some rootstock to the digging process.

 How to Transplant Hostas

 Now that the hosta is in its new home, water the plant thoroughly.
-This will reduce shock, and also help foster root-to-soil contact for every root.
-Continue to irrigate plants when natural rainfall isn't present for the rest of the growing season.
-You'll know after one growing season whether you provided enough care for your newly moved hosta.
-Neglected plants will return with fewer shoots in the next growing season, while pampered plants may begin to resume their slow expansion.
+A deep watering will reduce shock and also help foster good root-to-soil contact.
+Continue to irrigate when natural rainfall isn't sufficient.
+You'll know after one growing season whether or not you provided enough care for your newly transplanted hosta.
+Neglected plants will return with fewer shoots in the next growing season while well-maintained plants will resume normal growth habits.